AnyLog-co/documentation/northbound connectors/remote_cli.md

 # The Remote CLI

 The Remote CLI is a web application that offers a REST based GUI that allows to issue commands to nodes in the network.
-The GUI replaces the need to log to specific nodes by delivering the commands using REST.
+The GUI extends the command-line-interface offered by each node of the network, by delivering the commands using REST.
+This functionality allows to interact, using a web based graphical application, with nodes of the network, from a single point
+(and dependent on valid certificates).

 A similar functionality is achieved using [cURL](https://curl.se/) as well as with other tools such as [Postman](https://www.postman.com/).
 Note: [Using Postman](../using%20postman.md) details the usage of Postman with AnyLog nodes.